rhdunn/cmudict-tools/README.md

 |-----------------------------|-------------------------------------------|
 | `-Wnone -Winvalid-phonemes` | Only use the `invalid-phonemes` warning.  |
 | `-Wall -Wno-missing-stress` | Use all warnings except `missing-stress`. |

+## VIM Syntax File

+The `cmudict-tools` project provides a syntax highlighting file for cmudict-style dictionaries.

+You can install the files to a VIM install by running:

+	make VIMDIR=<path-to-vim> vim

+Alternatively, if your system supports VIM addons (e.g. Debian Linux), you can install the files by running:

+	make vim_plugin

+which installs the files to `/usr/share/vim`.
+If the addon files are not in this location, you need to point `VIMDIR` to the `addons` directory and `VIMPLUGINDIR` to the `registry` directory.

+Once installed, it will automatically highlight files named `cmudict`.
+You can explicitly enable highlighting by using the VIM command:

+	set ft=cmudict

 ## CMU Pronunciation Dictionary File Format